Skip site navigation (1)Skip section navigation (2)

 struct khead *reqmap[KREQU__MAX]

-Mapping of enum krequ enumeration values to reqs parsed from
+Map of enum krequ enumeration values to pairs in reqs.
+If an

 struct khead *reqs